esl/elixirconf-us/_talks/why-supervisors-in-elixir.md

 - _participants/tracey-onim.md

 ---
-"This topic became close to me when I started interacting more deeply with concurrency in Elixir and truly began to understand the concepts of fault tolerance and robustness  and how much system design revolves around Supervisors.
+This topic became close to me when I started interacting more deeply with concurrency in Elixir and truly began to understand the concepts of fault tolerance and robustness  and how much system design revolves around Supervisors.

 When I was new to Elixir, there was always one common answer to the question, “Why Elixir?” — fault tolerance.
 But for a while, I struggled to fully understand what that actually meant in real-world software applications.